albertodev01/equations/README.md

 final List<double> guesses = solutions.guesses;
 ```

-Note that certain algorithms don't always guarantee t converge to a correct root so read the documentation carefully before choosing the method.
+Note that certain algorithms don't always guarantee to converge to the correct root so read the documentation carefully before choosing the method.

 # Systems of equations